What Is A Prefecture?

 What is a Prefect?

 The head of a Prefecture is called a Prefect.
 This is usually the one responsible for the formation of the Prefecture.
 It could be the local President, or a designated member.
-The Prefect must be a responsible person, 21 or older, been a member of Tripoli Rocketry Association for 1 year and Certified Level 2 with the Tripoli Rocketry Association, Inc.
+The Prefect must be a responsible person, 21 or older, been a member of Tripoli Rocketry Association for at least 1 current and continuous year, and Certified Level 2 or greater with the Tripoli Rocketry Association, Inc.

 Since the Prefect is the leader of the Prefecture, this individual must have knowledge of the rules of the Tripoli Rocketry Association, understand the proper operation of a safe rocket flying environment and have an understanding of the laws and regulations regarding High Power Rocketry (HPR).